 Major Pharmacy Project

 Each resident is required to present a “Grand Rounds” to the Division of Pharmacy provided with Accreditation Council for Pharmacy Education (ACPE) continuing pharmacy education.
-This is a formal presentation complete with slides and handout.
+This is a formal presentation complete with slides and a handout.
 The audience is primarily pharmacists, but it is open to other health professionals.
 Grand Rounds are usually scheduled between October and May each year.
 Presentation topics for Grand Rounds are determined by a needs assessment per ACPE requirements.
 Each resident will be assigned a preceptor(s) to help facilitate the process and serve as content and ACPE accreditation experts.

 Interactive Learning Topics